 Pros and Cons of Online College Courses

-As a professor at a large private University, I have to say that no online college can give students the life changing experience they get in residence at an excellent college.
 However, not everyone can afford the time and money for that sort of an experience.
-That is the best part of online college classes: they allow anyone, anywhere in the world to have a chance at a college education.
-Moreover, even after you have completed a degree or are in a job, online college classes let you continue to learn, grow and improve.
+That is the best part of online college classes: they allow anyone, anywhere in the world to gain a chance at higher education.
+Moreover, even after you have completed a degree or are in a job, online classes let you continue to learn, grow and improve.

 don't get campus experience